gravitational/careers/teams.md

 - Prometheus / Alertmanager / Loki internally and on Grafana Cloud
 - Drone.io

-### Cloud Security Infrastructure

-Our Cloud Security Infrastructure team is still being defined.
-Our philosophy is we want all team members to be responsible for security of their work, however, at the same time we want to begin building a team that is able to build common security infrastructure and tackle the security initiatives that other teams are not prepared to drive forward.
-We also want to act as consultants, involved in the development process to ensure new features and patches meet our security objectives.

-As this is a new team, we're still defining how this team will contribute to our overall objectives.
-A security background isn't strictly necessary to excel in this role, we're looking for professionals from DevOps or Systems Engineering type backgrounds that integrate security critical thinking into their thought process.

-Types of projects this team may handle:

-- Securing SRE access to production, ensuring the tooling, audit, and security controls are in place for production access.
-- Look at tough problems, like our software supply chain, and how code is protected from developer to production.
-- Working with our consultants, well known experts in the security field, to deliver the best security value for our customers.

 ### Cloud Reliability

 Our Cloud Reliability Team defines and builds a culture around production,